Pradhy-Kothapalli/Assignment-2---Big-Data-Analytics-and-Hadoop/Assignment2-Document-Similarity-usingg-MapReduce-main/README.md

 ### Mapper Design
 [Explain the logic of your Mapper class.
 What is its input key-value pair?
 What does it emit as its output key-value pair?
 How does it help in solving the overall problem?]
+The Mapper class reads the input line by line, where each line represents one document.
+The input key is the byte offset of the line in the file, and the value is the full line of text in the document.
+The mapper splits the line into a document ID(First token) and the content (remaining tokens).
+The output key is the document ID, and the value is a unique word from the document.
 ### Reducer Design
 [Explain the logic of your Reducer class.
 What is its input key-value pair?
 How does it process the values for a given key?
 What does it emit as the final output?
 How do you calculate the Jaccard Similarity here?]
+The Reducer class receives all words grouped by the document ID, then for each Document, the reducer builds a set of unique words and stores it in a HashMap.
+The final output is the key as a document pair and the value as the similarity score between the two documents.
+To compute the Jaccard Similarity score, the reducer uses addAll() and retainAll() for union and intersection respectively, and the similarity is calculated using the given formula.
 ### Overall Data Flow
 [Describe how data flows from the initial input files, through the Mapper, shuffle/sort phase, and the Reducer to produce the final output.]
+The input is stored in HDFS as a text file.
+During the map phase, the mapper reads each line, gets the document ID and tokenizes the words, removes duplicates, etc. In the shuffle/sort phase Hadoop groups and sorts the emitted values by key so all the words with the same document name are sent to the same reducer.
+In the reduce phase, the reducer stores each document's set of words in a hashmap and compares every pair of documents, computes the union and intersection and uses that to compute jaccard similarity.
 ---

 ## Setup and Execution